Bachelor of Engineering Technology (Telecommunications)

 The course offers a personalised learning environment, with smaller classes delivered by highly qualified staff with industry experience.
 Much of the work is practical and hands-on, so our students can hit the ground running on completion of the course.
 Students gain technical skills in telecommunications, information technology and network analysis, design, management and administration.
 The course is a mix of compulsory and electives units that may make up specialisation such as telecommunications architect or analyst.
-Students are required to complete 360 credit points, by completing a total of 24 units (21 core units and 3 three electives) of 15 credit points each.
+Students are required to complete 360 credit points, by completing 24 units (21 core units and 3 three electives) of 15 credit points each.